ferrilab/bitvec/book/data-structures.md

 Work™️.

-It is the fact that `BitSlice` acts exactly like `[bool]`, and can only be used through `&BitSlice` and `&mut BitSlice` references, that makes `bitvec` work.
+It is the fact that `BitSlice` acts exactly like `[bool]`, and can only be used through `&BitSlice` and `&mut BitSlice` references, that makes `bitvec` unique.
 No other Rust library has this capability.

 Before we explore the data structures in more detail, there are three caveats I must provide: